manojitnath/manojitnath.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello there 👋🏼 I’m Manojit!"
+title: "Hello there👋🏼, I’m Manojit!"
 author_profile: true
 redirect_from:
   - /about/